ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Consistency of parameter names.

+* More details on payload consistency.

 * New section on multiple, concurrent Administrators.

-* Clarifications and editorial improvements.
+* Various clarifications and editorial improvements.

 ## Version -06 to -07 ## {#sec-06-07}